Juliotati/Juliotati/README.md

 <!-- ![germit-the-coder](https://user-images.githubusercontent.com/59662912/159568127-0230807b-dd72-4c97-b023-b8acbcc9cbd4.gif) -->
 <!-- ![blazing-elmo](https://user-images.githubusercontent.com/59662912/159568426-01f0f338-7383-4b93-bcfe-0ef4e285bbec.gif) -->
-> I'm a curious being interested in the human mind.
-As for what I spend my time with, I help translate and transform ideas to usable products in form of well engineered software.
+> A curious being interested in the human mind.
+As for what he spend his time on, he helps translate and transform ideas to usable products in form of well engineered software.

 ### 🤕 Bad designs hurt, so does bad code 🤢🤮